Escobita/selenium/selenium-core/selenium-website/src/main/rst/06_test_design_considerations.rst

    }

 Herein whole idea is to have centralized location for objects and using comprehensible names for objects.
-To achieve this proerties files can be used in java.
+To achieve this properties files can be used in java.
 Properties file contains key/value pairs, where in key and value both are String values.

-Consider a property file 'prop.properties' which has got definition of HTML object used above
+Consider a property file *prop.properties* which has got definition of HTML object used above

 .. code-block:: java